ActNAS : Generating Efficient YOLO Models using Activation NAS: Methodology

 \subsection{Accuracy Estimator}

-As the number of activation and layer combinations increases, the search space for mixed activation models grows exponentially, making it computationally expensive and time-consuming to train each model and evaluate the impact of replacing activations.
-To address this, we use the NWOT Zero-Cost (ZC) metric \cite{mellor2021neural} to estimate the effect of changing activation functions in individual layers on model accuracy.
-We validated that the NWOT score correlates strongly with the accuracy of fully trained models using SiLU, ReLU, and Hardswish activations.
-This high correlation indicates that the NWOT score can reliably predict the impact of per-layer activation changes on accuracy without the need for full training.
-For each candidate activation replacement, the NWOT score is calculated, and the accuracy table is updated accordingly, as described in the previous section.
-This approach significantly reduces the computational cost and time required to explore the mixed activation model search space.
+As the number of activations and layer combinations increase, the search space grows exponentially, making it computationally expensive and time-consuming to train each model and evaluate the impact of replacing activations.
+To address this, we use the NWOT Zero-Cost (ZC) metric \cite{mellor2021neural} to approximate the impact of changing activation functions in different layers on the accuracy of the model.

+To validate the effectiveness of NWOT score as a proxy to the mAP of trained YOLO models, we estimated the correlation between the mAP of 131 variations of YOLO models in MCUBench \cite{sah2024mcubench} and their corresponding NWOT scores.
+Figure \ref{fig:model_zc_metric} shows that the NWOT score has a strong correlation with the mAP of fully trained models.
+The high correlation indicates that the NWOT score can reliably predict the impact of per-layer activation changes on accuracy without the need of training each candidate model.
+For each candidate activation replacement, the NWOT score is calculated, and the accuracy table is updated accordingly as described in the previous section.
+This approach significantly reduces the computational cost and time required to explore the large search space of mixed activation models.
+The suitability of zero cost proxy based method also opens an avenues for more complex NAS methods requiring larger search space.